preloader

 credentialsSource: USER_INFO

-Actual connection to the Schema Registry will only be made once Microcks will send Avro messages to Kafka.
-Let see below how to use Avro encoding with AsyncAPI.
+The actual connection to the Schema Registry will only be made once Microcks sends Avro messages to Kafka.
+Let’s see below how to use Avro encoding with AsyncAPI.

 2. Use Avro in AsyncAPI

-AsyncAPI allows to reference Avro schema used for serializing / deserializing messages on a Kafka topic.
-The flexible notation of AsyncAPI allow to do that in 3 different ways:
+AsyncAPI allows referencing the Avro schema used for serializing/deserializing messages on a Kafka topic.
+The flexible notation of AsyncAPI allows to do that in 3 different ways:

-• Using remote reference: that means that schema is specified using absolute remote endpoint like $ref: 'https://schemas.example.com/user' within the message payload property,
+• Using remote reference: that means that the schema is specified using an absolute remote endpoint like $ref: 'https://schemas.example.com/user' within the message payload property,

 • Using local reference: that means that schema is specified using relative reference like $ref: './user-signedup.avsc#/User' within the message payload property.

-Here is below a fragment of AsyncAPI specification file that shows the important things to notice when planning to use Avro and Microcks with AsyncAPI.
-It comes for one sample you can find on our GitHub repository .
+Below is a fragment of the AsyncAPI specification file that shows the important things to notice when planning to use Avro and Microcks with AsyncAPI.
+It comes with one sample you can find on our GitHub repository.

 asyncapi: '2.0.0'